Best Back Workout Exercises For Building Muscle

 Bent Over Row

-Rowing movements of any kind are incredibly beneficial for your back muscles and the bent over row is one of absolute essentials of any back workout routine.
-This movement will help to target the traps, lats, rhomboids and even the rotator cuff, making it a killer of a back workout.
+Rowing movements of any kind are incredibly beneficial for your back muscles and the bent-over row is one of the absolute essentials of any back workout routine.
+This movement will help to target the traps, lats, rhomboids, and even the rotator cuff, making it a killer of a back workout.

 Lock down your shoulder blades, brace your core, and pull the barbell up towards your sternum.
 To make it a bit easier, think of pulling your elbows up behind your back, as opposed to pushing them out to the side.
 Slowly return the barbell to the starting position to complete 1 rep.

-If performing the bent over row with dumbbells, you can elect to either row them up at the same time, or to alternate them.
-However, if you choose to alternate, you could benefit just as much from a single arm bent over row.
+If performing the bent-over row with dumbbells, you can elect to either row them up at the same time or alternate them.
+However, if you choose to alternate, you could benefit just as much from a single arm bent over a row.

 Sets: 4 sets with 8 to 10 reps per set